Adamant-im/adamant-exchangebot/README.md

+**WORK IS IN PROCESS.
+NOT READY TO USE YET**

 ADAMANT Exchange Bot is a software that allows you to launch own exchange, anonymous, instant and convenient.
+Exchange bots work in ADAMANT Messenger chats directly.

 Read more: [Multiple anonymous crypto exchanges on ADAMANT platform](https://medium.com/adamant-im/multiple-anonymous-crypto-exchanges-on-adamant-platform-11a607be0a9b).